 Company Origin and What We Like About Continental Tires

 Beginning in Hanover, Germany, in 1871, Continental had a special reputation as an awesome all-season tire.
 If you happen to drive in a climate with all four seasons, you may want to check them out.
-Continental first arrived to the United States in 1987.
-Continental produces its tires in seven states in the USA including Georgia, Michigan, Texas, Illinois, Mississippi, South Carolina, and North Carolina.
+Continental first arrived in the United States in 1987.
+Continental produces its tires in seven states in the USA, including Georgia, Michigan, Texas, Illinois, Mississippi, South Carolina, and North Carolina.

-For drivers who have an interest in performance, touring or all-season driving, Continental does the job with expert skill.
+For drivers who have an interest in performance, touring or all-season driving, Continental does the job with expert skills.
 The one thing that we need to point out with Continental is that most of its tires come from Germany.
-However, Mount Vernon, Illinois, is home to one of Continental’s largest tire manufacturing plants where they employ 3,500 workers, and they produce an estimated 14 million tires each year.
+However, Mount Vernon, Illinois, is home to one of Continental’s largest tire manufacturing plants, where they employ 3,500 workers and produce an estimated 14 million tires each year.
 Continental established this plant in 1973.

 Some of the DOT codes for Continental that are made in the USA include:

 |A3, 6B||Mount Vernon, Illinois|

 Some of the best American-made tires from Continental include